GustavoAlovisi/Papers/README.md

 Data used: Web scraping minutes of the Copom (Monetary Policy Committee of the Central Bank of Brazil - https://www.bcb.gov.br/?id=MINUTES) and FOMC meetings (https://www.federalreserve.gov/monetarypolicy/fomccalendars.htm) from 2000 to 2017.
 Auxiliary data is collected from the Quandl API (public data platform from around the world).

-* Fernando A. B. Sabino da Silva and Cristina Tessari. **A Nonparametric Approach to Conditional Factor Models**
+* Fernando A. B. Sabino da Silva and Cristina Tessari. **A Nonparametric Approach to Conditional Factor Models.**

-Software: Python.
+Software: Python, R.

 Data used: Downloaded from Professor Kenneth French's data library website (http://mba.tuck.dartmouth.edu/pages/faculty/ken.french/Data_Library/det_st_rev_factor_daily.html).

-* Fernando A. B. Sabino da Silva. **An Application of Suppes-Bayes Causal Nets to Scenario Modeling**
+* Fernando A. B. Sabino da Silva. **An Application of Suppes-Bayes Causal Nets to Scenario Modeling.**

 Software: R.